Skip to content

 Securing ports

 A production environment must encrypt the communication between any client and the Domino REST API Server.
-We use many ports, learn how to secure them.
+We use multiple ports, learn how to secure them.

 Enable a database